 In addition to the existing skilled and semiskilled labor pool in the manufacturing sector, the region of Vojvodina is characterized by the constant influx of newly qualified workers.

-There are 143 registered secondary schools from which 121 are state-owned and 22 private.
+There are 143 registered secondary schools of which 121 are state-owned and 22 private.
 Teaching is conducted in Serbian, Hungarian, Ruthenian, Slovakian, Romanian, and Croatian.

-Science and Technology Park in Novi Sad (currently under construction) aims to enable researchers in research institutes to convert the results of their research into products, services, processes, or software that will find their place in the market.
+Science and Technology Park in Novi Sad aims to enable researchers in research institutes to convert the results of their research into products, services, processes, or software that will find their place in the market.

 Access to an exceptional talent pool with multicultural diversity offers flexibility and adaptability for maintaining unrivaled performance levels.

-Labor Cost StructureAverage salary in Vojvodina in 2020
+Labor Cost StructureAverage salary in Vojvodina, December 2021

 Monthly Wages by Country